Written by Tim McGonigle, PT

 Proactive awareness is critical as prevention is much easier than playing catch up once a deficit is established.
 Ensuring children have a calcium rich diet with adequate vitamin D from either sun exposure or supplements, and a thoughtful dose of impact activities on a daily basis sets kids up to optimize their bone health throughout life.
 Of course, good dietary habits and exposure to impact activities must continue throughout life to preserve bone density.
 There must be a balance between stimulating bone density with impact forces and protecting joints and discs from the wear and tear of excessive compressive activities, just as sun exposure must be balanced with the risks.
 We accept that life requires thoughtfully balancing a multitude of often conflicting needs.

-With good lifestyle choices, bone density can remain robust.
+With good lifestyle choices and application of the new scientific understanding, bone density can remain robust.
 As with all our tissues, bone remodeling occurs throughout life as some cells are reabsorbed (Osteoclastic activity), and others are laid down in their place (Osteoblastic activity).
+The key to mitigating osteoporosis is to outpace osteoclastic activity with productive osteoblastic activity.
+With the emerging scientific evidence, this now appears possible through non-pharmaceutical means for many.

-A role of estrogen is to mitigate osteoclast activity so as estrogen drops in peri and menopausal women (and aging men) the loss of bone tissue can be dramatic.
-This is one of the arguments for hormone replacement, to slow the osteoclast activity and preserve as much bone as possible during this stage of a person’s life.
+A role of estrogen is to mitigate osteoclast activity so as estrogen drops in peri and menopausal women the loss of bone tissue can be dramatic.
+This is one of the arguments for hormone replacement, to slow the osteoclast activity and preserve as much bone as possible during this stage of a woman’s life.

 The two common barometers of bone health are a T-score, which indicates bone density as compared to a 20 to 30-year-old of the same gender and race, and a Z-score which indicates bone density against one’s age and gender peers.
 A T-score of (-)1 to 2.4 indicates demineralization/weakening of the structure of bone (Osteopenia) and a score of (-)2.5 or less indicates significant demineralization/weakening of the structure of bone (Osteoporosis).